1906 ❖ TOBACCO WENT TO THE SAN JUAN COUNTY FAIR

 Tobacco was cultivated as early as the 1880s on Shaw Island.
 The San Juan County extension agent has not been able to find any archived records to document a commercial tobacco crop.

-The exhibit booth layout was caught on film by the highly regarded, professional photographer, James A. McCormick, recognized for his excellence in recording the history of San Juan County through his film work.
+The exhibit booth display was caught on film by the highly regarded, professional photographer, James A. McCormick, recognized for his excellence in recording the history of San Juan County through his film work.
 He had a studio set up for seasonal headquarters in Friday Harbor.
 "Mac" developed his glass plate negatives to craft stereopticon prints for the lectures he presented, as well as taking portraits and doing scenic photos for postcards that he marketed at local shops.
 Also on exhibit at the 1906 Fair was a collection of fine work by Mr. McCormick, all promoted on the front page of the Friday Harbor Journal.

 County seat of Friday Harbor,